Joseph Patrick Moore: Career

 Moore began playing nightly on Beale Street with The Charlie Wood Trio.
 He soon found additional work as a studio musician, teacher, and live performer.
 In 1996, Moore released his first solo album, Never Never Land, which he financed, arranged, and produced—at the time, an unusual move for a jazz musician.
 That year, Moore was nominated for a Premier Player award by the Memphis Chapter of the National Academy of Recording Arts and Sciences.

 In 1997, Moore moved to Atlanta, where he has remained.
 He began playing there with Col. Bruce Hampton and his band the Fiji Mariners.
 As part of Hampton's band, Moore had the opportunity to play with a variety of accomplished guest musicians, including Warren Haynes, John Popper, Derek Trucks, Vassar Clements, and Buddy Miles.

 After releasing two more albums, Moore grew disillusioned with the "rat race experience" of shopping for a record deal and decided to start his own record label.
 He was inspired in part by the examples of musicians such as Ani DiFranco, Tony Levin, and Herbie Hancock.
 He also received some direct advice from Peter Erskine, drummer for the band Weather Report, who had also started his own label.

 Founded in 2003, Moore's Blue Canoe Records was the first independent jazz label to be an all-digital label.
-Moore has maintained an active recording and touring schedule and played through the rest of the decade alongside a number of eminent musicians, including Stewart Copeland, Earl Klugh, Bob James, and Chris Duarte.
+Moore has maintained an active recording and touring schedule and played through the rest of the decade alongside a number of musicians, including Stewart Copeland, Earl Klugh, Bob James, and Chris Duarte.
 In 2010, Moore released To Africa With Love, an album that he also composed, arranged, engineered, and mixed.
 His latest release as leader is the EP XYZ Factor, released in December 2011.
-For the Dutch Radio Westerwolde he made a Radio Jingle for The Toppyjazz Radio Show.
+For the Dutch Radio Westerwolde he made a radio jingle for The Toppyjazz Radio Show.

-In 2014/2015 he formed The RockTronix releasing a CD and DVD Documentary Movie titled, "Magnificent Obsession" on Blue Canoe Records.
-The documentary movie is listed on IMDB. in 2016, Joseph released "Decade II 2006-2015".
-"Decade II" which is a remastered CD compilation of selected composition's recorded between 2006 through 2015 and is a follow-up to "Decade 1996-2005".
+In 2014/2015 he formed the RockTronix releasing a CD and DVD documentary movie titled, Magnificent Obsession on Blue Canoe Records.
+In 2016 Moore released Decade II 2006-2015.
+Decade II which is a remastered CD compilation of selected composition's recorded between 2006 through 2015 and is a follow-up to Decade 1996-2005.

-In 2017, Joseph moved to his current home of Henderson, Nevada (located outside of Las Vegas).
-In addition to his hectic touring/recording schedule and productions for Blue Canoe Records, Joseph was contracted with Cirque Du Soleil as an “On-Call Artist” for the residence show “KA” located at the MGM Grand in Las Vegas from 2017-2020 and his contract ended when the COVID-19 pandemic took hold in March of 2020.
+In 2017, Moore moved to his current home of Henderson, Nevada.
+In addition to his touring and recording schedule and productions for Blue Canoe Records, Moore was contracted with Cirque du Soleil as an "On-Call Artist" for the residence show Kà located at the MGM Grand in Las Vegas from 2017-2020, and his contract ended when the COVID-19 pandemic took hold in March 2020.

 In 2019 (pre-COVID), Moore released Nevada Sun.
 In addition to the bass, he played and programmed all the instruments on Nevada Sun.
-Mixed by J.P.M. and Mastered by Rich Breen.
+It was mixed by Moore and mastered by Rich Breen.